Naveen Selvadurai

-Naveen Selvadurai (born January 27, 1982 in Chennai, Tamil Nadu, India) is an American internet entrepreneur and co-founder of location-based social networking site Foursquare.com.
+Naveen Selvadurai (born January 27, 1982) is an American internet entrepreneur and co-founder of location-based social networking site Foursquare.com.
 Until recently, he was working at startup studio Expa which was founded by co-founder of Uber and StumbleUpon - Garrett Camp, as a partner.
 He was featured in Inc Magazine's 30 under 30 list in the year 2010.
 He was also featured in Rediff.com's article - 4 NRIs among US's coolest young entrepreneurs.

 Early life

 He was born on the January 27, 1982 in Chennai, India, to Kuppuswamy Selvadurai and Latha Selvadurai.
 He was their first child and has a younger sister Chindhuri Selvadurai.

 Career

 Selvadurai graduated in 4 years from Worcester Polytechnic Institute with a Bachelor of Science in Computer Science and a Master of Science in Computer Science in Worcester, MA.
 During his time at Worcester, he spent 5 months in his junior year on a study abroad programme at King's College London.
 He went on to work with Lucent, Sony, Nokia and Sun Microsystems before he started his mobile social-networking venture Foursquare, along with Dennis Crowley.

 He has been on Fox Business Network, and CNN's special by Fareed Zakaria, "Getting American Back to #1," talking about how he became the person that he is today.